weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 > This is generated automatically every week using AI, but it's designed to go through your advisor review process before delivery."

 **Key Point:**
 > "The beauty is scale.
 Your advisors don't need to write 200 individual briefings.
 The system generates personalized content for each client, and advisors can review and approve in batches.
-We're building the advisor review workflow now—it will include risk scoring, compliance checks, and an audit trail."
+We've just implemented the advisor review workflow—it includes risk scoring, compliance checks, and a full review interface.
+Let me show you that next."

 ---